abhimanyu911/ml4sci-tests/README.md

-This repository contains the code for the evaluation tasks for for ML4SCI Umbrella Organisation as a part of GSOC 2023.
+This repository contains the code for the evaluation tasks for the ML4SCI Umbrella Organisation as a part of GSOC 2023.

 I am communicating my interest in 1 project this year: